-Let’s Encrypt is a Certificate Authority (CA) that provides an easy way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
-It simplifies the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
+Let’s Encrypt is a Certificate Authority (CA) that provides a way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.
+It streamlines the process by providing a software client, Certbot, that attempts to automate most (if not all) of the required steps.
 Currently, the entire process of obtaining and installing a certificate is fully automated on both Apache and Nginx.

-In this tutorial, you will use Certbot to obtain a free SSL certificate for Apache on Ubuntu 18.04 and set up your certificate to renew automatically.
+In this tutorial, you will use Certbot to obtain a free SSL certificate for Apache on Ubuntu 18.04 and verify that your certificate is set up to renew automatically.

-This tutorial will use a separate Apache virtual host file instead of the default configuration file.
-We recommend creating new Apache virtual host files for each domain because it helps to avoid common mistakes and maintains the default files as a fallback configuration.
+This tutorial uses a separate Apache virtual host file instead of the default configuration file for setting up the website that will be secured by Let’s Encrypt.
+We recommend creating new Apache virtual host files for each domain hosted in a server, because it helps to avoid common mistakes and maintains the default files as a fallback setup.

 One Ubuntu 18.04 server set up by following this initial server setup for Ubuntu 18.04 tutorial, including a sudo non-root user and a firewall.

 A fully registered domain name.
 This tutorial will use your_domain as an example throughout.
 You can purchase a domain name on Namecheap, get one for free on Freenom, or use the domain registrar of your choice.